Agent

 Tip

-The ModelRegistry string form (<provider>:<model>) supports dashscope / openai / anthropic / gemini / ollama and reads the matching API key (DASHSCOPE_API_KEY / OPENAI_API_KEY / ANTHROPIC_API_KEY / GEMINI_API_KEY) from the environment.
+The ModelRegistry string form (<provider>:<model>) requires the matching model extension module on the classpath.
+It supports dashscope / openai / anthropic / gemini / ollama and reads the matching API key (DASHSCOPE_API_KEY / OPENAI_API_KEY / ANTHROPIC_API_KEY / GEMINI_API_KEY) from the environment.
 For long-running scenarios that also need a workspace, session persistence, memory compaction, subagents, and so on, use HarnessAgent — it is a thin wrapper around ReActAgent with a largely identical builder.

 Builder fields